Geometry of Random Cayley Graphs of Abelian Groups: Spectral Gap

 Substituting this into \cref{eq-p3:gap:escapeA} we get

 The minimal Dirichlet eigenvalue of a set $A$ is defined to be the minimal eigenvalue of minus the generator of the walk killed upon exiting $A$; we denote it by $\lambda_A$.
-For connected $A$, we show in \cref{res-p3:gap:diric} below that, for all $a \in A$, we have
+For connected $A$, \cref{res-p3:gap:diric} below states that, for all $a \in A$, we have

 From this and \cref{eq-p3:gap:escapeA2}, it then follows that $\lambda_A \le \lambda$ where